isabella232/journeys.en/help/using/expression/expressionadvanced.md

 The advanced expression editor can be used to:

 * create advanced conditions on data sources and event information
-* define custom timezones in date conditions, fixed date wait activities, custom wait activities
+* define custom time zones in date conditions, fixed date wait activities, custom wait activities
 * define custom wait activities
 * define action parameters mapping